5.6. Troubleshooting AVR programming issues

 pavr2cmd -sto determine the cause of the error.

-- If you are programming by pressing F5 in Atmel Studio, try using the “Device Programming” dialog instead.
+- If you are programming by pressing F5 in Microchip Studio, try using the “Device Programming” dialog instead.
 You can find it in “Tools” menu.

 - It is possible that the AVR’s SPIEN fuse has been set to 1, meaning that the ISP interface is disabled.
 This could potentially happen if you used the AVR’s debugWIRE interface to program it.
 The debugWIRE interface is a different interface that is not supported by the Pololu USB AVR Programmer v2.x.
 To fix this problem, you should use the debugWIRE interface to set the SPIEN fuse to 0.